Andrewneteye4343/scDock/Tutorial/README.md

 `GSM4516282_C172_filtered_feature_bc_matrix.h5`

 ● Modify config.yaml:
+In the tutorial, the scDock workpath is set as `/home/andrew/scDock`.
+Users should adjust the paths according to your requirement.
-Here are the demonstrate setting for config.yaml:
+Here are the demonstratation for config.yaml:
-`work_path: "/home/andrew/scDock"`
+`work_path: /home/andrew/scDock` # Users should adjust the path for yourself.
+`Seurat_output_dir: seurat_output` # This will be the output directory under the work_path.
+`Load_QC_input_files: /home/andrew/scDock/datasets` # Users can put your scRNA in this directory